matthewsot/asm-yaepl/README.md

 write-line "Hello, World!" //Write "Hello, World!" to the console

-str-len "Hello, World!" -> $len //Store the length of "Hello, World!" as $len int-to-str $len -> $len //Convert $len to a string before writing it write-line $len //Write $len to the console
+str-len "Hello, World!" -> $len //Store the length of "Hello, World!" as $len num-to-str $len -> $len //Convert $len to a string before writing it write-line $len //Write $len to the console
 ```